SKAARHOJ/Support/README.md

 # Support
+Please notice: Currently all updated manuals are at: https://www.skaarhoj.com/support/manuals/ This is a work in progress project

 Manuals for Device Cores and other relevant support files

 Plan is to migrate Manual and support files from kasperskaarhoj/SKAARHOJ-Open-Engineering